Dashboard

 Pod Disruption Budget

-Agents inspect pods, read logs and events, and map the cluster topology on a cadence, judging what they see against how each workload normally behaves.
-No dashboards to babysit.
+They inspect pods, read logs and events, and map the topology on a cadence, judging what they see against how each workload normally behaves.
+No dashboards in the loop.

 The failures Kubernetes hides well

-Crashloops, OOM kills, pods stuck pending, a rollout that never converged: the cluster knows, but nobody's watching.
-Polylane notices, investigates, and writes up what happened.
+Crashloops, OOM kills, pods stuck pending, rollouts that never converge.
+The cluster knows; nobody's watching.
+Polylane investigates and writes up what happened.

-Each sync writes down exactly what appeared, changed, or disappeared in the cluster.
-When a workload starts failing right after a rollout, the investigation starts from that change, not from scratch.
+Each sync records what appeared, changed, or disappeared in the cluster.
+When a workload starts failing right after a rollout, the investigation starts from that rollout.

 get, list, watch, and nothing else